codesupport/old-website-frontend/README.md

 We're using [Atomic Design](http://atomicdesign.bradfrost.com) to keep our folders organised.
 There are three main folders:
 - Our tests live inside `__tests__/`
 - Our components live inside `components/`
+- Our services live inside `services/`
 - Our styling lives inside `css/`

+Please name files (which aren't components) with their type in, for example `GitHubService` or `UserProfileServiceTest`.
+This helps make the file names more readable in your editor.

 ## Tests
 We are using [Jest](https://jestjs.io) with [Enzyme](https://airbnb.io/enzyme/) for our tests.
 Any code that manipulates the state or fetches data from an API **must** be tested.